Dr Aisha Shah

 School of Law

-Her doctoral research is titled ‘Proprietary Claims and Restitution’ and focuses on the availability of proprietary responses in the law of unjust enrichment.
-Her research uses the classic example of the mistaken payment as the basis for developing her approach and builds upon the work of the late Professor Peter Birks.
+Her completed doctoral thesis is titled ‘Proprietary Claims and Restitution’ and focuses on the availability of proprietary responses in the law of unjust enrichment.
+Her research uses the classic example of mistaken payment as the basis for developing her approach and builds upon the work of the late Professor Peter Birks.

 PhD Proprietary Claims and Unjust Enrichment (Pass with no corrections).